simon-mo/PKB/dayone_files.md

 2016-08-20T02:07:19Z: BCSSA Welcoming Night  Club is a platform.
 Instead of providing valuable content, the club should aim at bringing **resource** to student.
 Matching supply and demand.
-Questions raised on such issue then,     The problem of nonprofit      Not every club could do this   Interestingly, the organizers are natural connectors since everyone takes several roles in different clubs (again, channeling and resources) </string> 	<key>Ignore Step Count</key> 	<true
+Questions raised on such issue then,     The problem of nonprofit      Not every club could do this   Interestingly, the organizers are natural connectors since everyone takes several roles in different clubs (again, channeling and resources)